36th Annual EAU Congress, 9-12 July 2021

 - The Top-5 Patient Poster presentation will take place during the EAU Patient Information session.
 In addition to receiving a prize for best poster, each presenter will also be given the opportunity to take the stage and present their study.

 - The poster presentation in the scientific programme brings together HCPs and patients in the best possible way.
-By bringing the patient perspective to the discussion, this forum can clearly showcase any disconnects in terms of what patients think and want as well as giving room for the views of clinicians.
-The aims are to find a good balance and a better understanding of expectations on both sides which ultimately benefit all.
+By bringing the patient perspective into the discussion, it provides a good balance and will clearly showcase any disconnects in terms of what patients experience, think, want and the view of clinicians.
+A better understanding of expectations on both sides benefits all.